james-stevens/powerdns/README.md

 # powerdns
 A complete container to run PowerDNS Auth with my Admin WebUI using nginx

-It also runs a copy of `bind` to convert PowerDNS's AXFR to the more stdnard IXFR.
+It also runs a copy of `bind` to convert PowerDNS's AXFR to the more standard IXFR.
 For this to work you need to define all the zones you want `bind` to pick up in a catalog zone.
 This can either be a PowerDNS Provider Zone, or a standard RFC Catalog Zone.
 The default name `bind` will look for is `lst.zz`.
 You can change this with the env-var `PDNS_CATALOG_ZONE`.